Stress in language is a property of most words but emphasis is an add-on with a specific message

 (e) What causes population growth to fall is economic development.

 Sentences with what are considered in detail within this blog in 145.
-Highlighting with “What” Sentences.
+Using “What” to Highlight a Word.

 4. Emphasizing a Conjunction